pressly/uber-s3/README.md

 ## Ruby version notes

-* Tested on MRI 1.9.2 (net_http / em_http_fibered adapters) -- recommended
+* Tested on MRI 1.9.2, MRI 1.9.3 (net_http / em_http_fibered adapters)
-* Ruby 1.8.7 works for net/http clients, em_http_fibered adapter requires fibers (duh)
+* Tested on JRuby 1.7-dev in 1.9 mode (net_http)
-* JRuby in 1.9 mode + em_http_fibered adapter should work, but held back because of issues with EM
+* Ruby 1.8.7 works for net/http clients, em_http_fibered adapter requires fibers

 ## Other notes

-* If Nokogiri is available, it will use it instead of REXML
+* If Nokogiri is available, it will be automatically used instead of REXML

 ## TODO